open-component-model/ocm-website/content/en/docs/guides/air-gapped-gitops-with-ocm-and-flux.md

 Air-gapped can mean different things depending on the context.
 For this guide, we'll assume it means your deployment artifacts are stored in a private registry protected by the security controls at your organization.
 Your applications only have access to this private registry and little to no public internet access.

 We'll take the same `podinfo` component that we deployed in the [Deploy Applications with OCM & GitOps](/docs/guides/deploying-applications-with-gitops) guide but this time we shall use the OCM CLI to transfer the component to our own registry.
 The application will then be deployed from this "private" registry.
-This, of course, but mimics a real world air-gap scenario.
-In practice there could be many layers of security between the two registries; however the mechanics are ultimately the same.
+This, of course, mimics a real-world air-gap scenario.
+In practice there could be many layers of security between the two registries; however, the mechanics are ultimately the same.

 ## Table of contents
 - [Requirements](#requirements)